Scams involving cryptocurrency ATMs

 As the use of virtual assets like cryptocurrency becomes more common, opportunities for criminal abuse also increase.

 AUSTRAC intelligence shows that cryptocurrency is increasingly being exploited for crimes including money laundering, scams and money mule activities.
-Cryptocurrency ATMs (Crypto ATMS) are especially vulnerable to criminal exploitation, as they provide a convenient method to rapidly convert cash to cryptocurrency.
+Cryptocurrency ATMs (crypto ATMS) are especially vulnerable as they provide a convenient method to rapidly convert cash to cryptocurrency.

-It’s important to be cautious when buying or selling cryptocurrency through any platform, including through Crypto ATMs.
-Make sure you only make transactions for yourself and that you use an address or account (e.g. digital wallet) that you own or control.
+Only make transactions for yourself and use an address or account (for example, a digital wallet) that you own or control.

 You should also be aware of the following information when considering using Crypto ATMs:

-- Australian government agencies, utilities, and agencies that issue fines will never ask you to pay through Crypto ATMs.
+- Australian government agencies, courts, utilities, and agencies that issue fines will never ask you to pay through crypto ATMs.

 - Cryptocurrency transactions are not reversible – if you buy cryptocurrency using an address or account you don’t control, you could lose your money.